-Stephen Bernard specialises in what is broadly referred to as the history of the book.
-He is particularly interested in the publishing house of the Tonsons and its publications from the 1670s to the 1760s, for example, Joseph Addison and Richard Steele's Spectator, of which he compiled for the British Library a comprehensive bibliographcal history of complete editions and extracts published in England, Scotland, Ireland, the American colonies (later the United States of America), and France, 1712-2019.
-His work on the Tonson publishing house is supported by the Katherine F. Pantzer Research Fellowship in Bibliography, which is administered by the Bibliographal Society.
+Stephen Bernard is an internationally award-winning essayist, editor, bibliographer, and historian of the book, particularly interested in the publishing house of the Tonsons and its publications from the 1670s to the 1760s.
+His work on the Tonson publishing house is supported by the Katherine F Pantzer Jr. Research Fellowship in Bibliography from the Bibliographical Society.

-He is a Fellow of the Royal Historical Society (FRHistS), a Fellow of the Royal Society of Arts (FRSA), and a Fellow of the Higher Education Academy (FHEA).
+He is a Fellow of the Society of Antiquaries, the Royal Historical Society, the Royal Society of Arts, and the Higher Education Academy.

-Please direct inquiries regarding non-academic work to Caroline Dawnay and Sophie Scard at United Agents, 12-26 Lexington Street, Soho, London W1F 0LE.
+Please direct academic inquiries via University College Oxford OX1 4BH and non-academic inquiries to Caroline Dawnay and Sophie Scard at United Agents, 12-26 Lexington Street, Soho, London W1F 0LE